Irish SETI (search for extraterrestrial intelligence) HQ

 ‘I’m alone here.’

 ‘Well, now, don’t get discouraged.
-We know we’re not alone in the universe.
-That wouldn’t make much sense now, would it?’
-He sits on the edge of her desk.
+Surely we’re not alone in the universe.
+That wouldn’t make much sense now, would it?
+Not with all the funding we’re getting.’
+He sits on the edge of her desk, way too close for comfort.

 ‘Yes, of course.
 Thanks for that.
 Just don’t be late again, alrighty?’

-She has her coat on.
+Three minutes to five, she has her coat on.
 Of course now, when she’s ready to leave, the red light blinks.
 This is it.
-What the humanity has been waiting for since it became capable of waiting.
-The very first contact with other life forms, distant civilisation, an intelligence, hopefully.
+It’s what the humanity has been waiting for since it became capable of waiting.
+The very first contact with another life form, distant civilisation, an intelligence, hopefully.
 She clicks a few times and the message loads on her screen.
 No primary numbers, no mathematical constructs, but an image.
 She wipes her glasses and pulls the monitor closer.
-It is a shade of green, with something like tentacles, a bit slimy.
+It is a shade of green, with something like a tentacle, a bit slimy.
 She cannot make heads or tails of it, but at least there are no teeth or claws, looks friendly enough with a patch of green hair and shiny spots.

 ‘Nice to meet you,’ she says to the screen.
-‘You’re not pretty, but me neither.’
+‘You’re not pretty but neither am I.’

 Computer beeps.
 A text message.
 It makes sense to first show what you look like and then say hello.
 Her hand trembles.
 Is it possible she has been right all along?
 What do they say?
 Will she understand what they mean?
 Is it a greeting of peace or threat of war?
-She breathes in, clicks to open.
-The cursor spits a letter after letter.
-She reads out loud: ‘wat u wearin’.
+She breaths in.
+Clicks to open.
+The cursor spits one letter after another.
+She reads out loud: ‘wat u wearin?
+Wanna reproduce?’